 COVID-19 Saliva Testing

 In the absence of a vaccine or effective treatment for COVID-19, testing, isolation and tracing are our best actions to prioritize safety on campus.
-UIS has partnered with the University of Illinois Urbana-Champaign to implement saliva-based COVID-19 testing at UIS this fall.
+UIS has partnered with the University of Illinois Urbana-Champaign to offer saliva-based COVID-19 testing at UIS.
 The UIS process for testing was created in consultation with the Sangamon County Department of Public Health and the Illinois Department of Public Health.

 Type of Test